← Back to Resources

 • Parts listed on wrong forms (assembly components belong on Form 1, not scattered across Form 3)

-• Missing multiple actuals when features repeat (e.g., 12 places requires 12 measurements or min/max range)
+• Missing multiple actuals when features repeat (for example, 12 places requires 12 measurements or min/max range)

 • Incorrect tolerances applied to dimensions

-These administrative errors don't reflect hardware quality, but they indicate poor attention to detail and trigger rejections just like actual nonconformances.
+These administrative errors do not reflect hardware quality, but they indicate poor attention to detail and trigger rejections just like actual nonconformances.

 Your FAIR package requires complete supporting evidence: